cerlib uses its own platform-agnostic shading language.

 Using Shaders

-The default way to use shaders is to load them using the cer::load_shader
+The default way to use shaders is to load them using the single-string cer::Shader

-function, which loads a shader stored on disk.
-In this chapter however we’ll look at how a shader can be constructed directly from a C++ string.
+In this case however we’ll look at how a shader can be constructed directly from a C++ string.
 It’s as simple as:

-is a string object.
-The first parameter is the shader’s name and is used to report it in compilation error messages.
-If the constructor didn’t throw an exception, the shader was compiled successfully and is ready for use.
+are string object.
+The shader’s name is used to report it in compilation error messages.
+If the constructor did not throw an exception, the shader was compiled successfully and is ready for use.

 Parameters